computermacgyver/network-label-propagation/README.md

 If you use this code in support of an academic publication, please cite the original paper as well as:

     Hale, S. A. (2014) Global Connectivity and Multilinguals in the Twitter Network.
-    In Proceedings gs of the 2014 ACM Annual Conference on Human Factors in Computing Systems, ACM (Montreal, Canada).
+    In Proceedings of the 2014 ACM Annual Conference on Human Factors in Computing Systems, ACM (Montreal, Canada).